 We adopted a share incentive plan in May 2020, which we refer to as the 2020 Plan in this prospectus, to grant share-based compensation awards to employees, directors and consultants to incentivize their performance and align their interests with ours.
 The maximum aggregate number of ordinary shares we are authorized to issue pursuant to all awards under the 2020 Plan is 4,512,276 ordinary shares.
 We have also separately issued options to our directors, officers and employees outside of the 2020 Plan.
-As of the date of this prospectus, options to purchase 2,442,209 ordinary shares have been granted and outstanding.
+As of the date of this prospectus, we had 8,069,422 Class A ordinary shares underlying outstanding share options and restricted share units.
 See "Management-Share Incentive Awards."